cerebral/cerebral/docs/guides/typescript.md

 import { Dictionary, ComputedValue } from '@cerebral/fluent'
 import * as signals from './sequences'

+// This is a shortcut where all exported sequences are
+// defined as signals
 export type Signals = {
   [key in keyof typeof signals]: typeof signals[key] };

+// Alternatively you would have to do this for each signal export type Signals = {
+  doThis: typeof signals.doThis
+};

 export type State = {
   foo: string,
   stringDictionary: Dictionary<string>,
-  isAwesome: ComputedValue<boolean>
+  isAwesome: ComputedValue<boolean>,
+  upperFoo: string
 };
 ```

-Signals can be typed by using **typeof** on the sequences of the module.
-This is a shorthand that will use the defined required props of the sequence as the payload to the signal.

 ## Creating the app module